magliulo/raffaelemagliulo/_teaching/pup.md

 location: "Naples, Italy"
 ---

-Since 2021, as academic tutor supporting the plant genetics course with additional lectures for the bachelor degree in Mediterranean Gastronomical Sciences
+Since 2021, as academic tutor supporting the plant genetics course with additional lectures for the B.Sc. students in Mediterranean Gastronomical Sciences